jonathanrocher/sprint_tutorial/doc/how_to_sprint.rst

 The project contains C extensions?
 ----------------------------------
-Some projects require a C/C++ compiler because contain C/C++ code or Cython code which needs to get compiled.
+Some projects require a C/C++ compiler because contain C/C++ code or Cython code which needs to get compiled to be tested/distributed.

   * On OSX and linux, you can typically use the native compiled (gcc).
 Use ``yum``/``apt-get`` or OSX command line tools to install it if needed.